Getting Started

 • Applicant communities are asked to distribute the survey locally through their website, newsletter, or social media.
 (This step is strongly encouraged, but not required for applicants.)

 • The League will send the survey to all local and statewide bike advocates identified on the BFC application, or who are organizational members of the League.
-Local advocacy organizations are encouraged to complete the survey and to distribute it to their members or local networks.
+Local advocacy organizations are encouraged to complete the survey and distribute it to their members or local networks.

-• All current members of the League who share a zipcode prefix with the applicant community will receive the survey link directly from the League via email.
+• All current members of the League who share a zip code prefix with the applicant community will receive the survey link directly from the League via email.
 To update your mailing address or League membership status, click here.

-In the past, the League used a voluntary "Local Reviewer" sign up process to seek local input on BFC applications.
+In the past, the League used a voluntary "Local Reviewer" sign-up process to seek local input on BFC applications.
 We moved to this new method of involving communities, local bike advocates, and current League members in the distribution of the local reviewer survey in 2016, and have seen a great increase in participation as a result.

 In 2016 we also changed the local review survey to align with questions from the 2012 NHTSA Attitudes and Behaviors survey so that our local review process can give us, and applicant communities, an understanding of how their community compares to a nationally representative sample of citizens.
 You can find an example of how we provided survey results from the over 12,000 people who completed in 2016 on our blog.